 If you are firing an employee then it is essential to conduct the termination carefully by following all the local laws and internal policies.
 The termination letter should be clear and simple.
 It should not contain anything discriminatory, biased or unfair.
 It should include the basic facts behind the cause.
-Language used in this type of letter should be courteous and professional.
-You should never use insulting, demeaning or derogatory content.
+The language used in this type of letter should be courteous and professional.
+You should never use the insulting, demeaning or derogatory content.

 CONTENTS OF TERMINATION LETTER

 Depending upon the circumstances of the employee’s departure, the contents of a termination letter may vary.
-However, at minimum, a termination letter should contain an employee’s identification, name, start date and number.
+However, at a minimum, a termination letter should contain an employee’s identification, name, start date, and number.
 It should also contain an employee’s department, positions held, final rate of pay and the cause for the employee’s termination.